RamKishanBK/ExploratoryData-Proj1/README.md

 * We have used sqldf package and used a select query with a where condition on date to fiter and load only 2 days of data from the input file.

 * We have concatenated the column Date and Time and created a new column DateTime using this function. data$DateTime<-as.POSIXct(paste(data$Date, data$Time), format="%d/%m/%Y %H:%M:%S")

+##Graphs produced by each of the .R files.

 ### Plot 1